tdwg/website/conferences/2023/instructions-for-editors/index.md

 ### Steps to sending feedback

-Clicking the `Send Feedback` button brings up a questionnaire with default answers in the affirmative to which you may make changes (recommend ignoring this form as it can cause confusion with authors later).
-Click “Save and Proceed” to bring up an email to the submitting author that you can customize.
+Clicking the `Send Feedback` button brings up a Technical Evaluators feedback form with default answers in the affirmative to which you may make changes (recommend ignoring this form as it can cause confusion with authors later).
+Click `Save and Proceed` to bring up an email to the submitting author that you can customize.

 As authors are often unfamiliar with how the editing process works, create a template you can grab and customize as desired.
 It may include the following:
 - Typically this should encourage authors to accept changes they agree with, but keep track changes on if they continue to add/change content so that you can easily see other changes they may make to the document.